Jane Doe (album): Release and promotion

 In mid-2000, Converge self-released a three-track record titled Jane Doe Demos during their 2000 tour, which were limited to 100 copies.
 The CDs contained unreleased demo versions of "Bitter and Then Some" and "Thaw" from the upcoming album, as well as a cover of "Whatever I Do" by Negative Approach.

 Jane Doe was released on September 4, 2001 through Equal Vision Records as a CD and double vinyl which came in multiple colors.
 Converge's first tour in support of Jane Doe was in September 2001 with Drowningman and Playing Enemy.
 Drowningman later dropped out of the tour to work on a new album.

 In 2002, a music video was released for the tracks "Concubine" and "Fault and Fracture", directed by Zach Merck, a longtime friend of the band.
 The video was filmed on location in Los Angeles in over three days in September.
 The band stated on their website that "although it's always difficult to hand over creative control of a project, we can safely say [Merck] did a commendable job on the project", and also gave special thanks to Ashley for "sitting in a bathtub of blood for over two hours".

 Bannon's Deathwish Inc (under exclusive license from Equal Vision) repressed the album on vinyl, accompanied by a 28-page booklet.
 The double LP became available for pre-order at the Deathwish web store on April 1, 2010, and then became available in August 2010.

+A live version of the album, Jane Live, was released on March 3, 2017.
+It features the band's full-album performance of Jane Doe at the 2016 Roadburn Festival in Tilburg, Netherlands.